 - Counter-terrorism Act of 2008

-The Crime Income Act reveals the following regarding the money laundering activities of MSBs in the UK: transforming any criminal property, acquiring criminal property by another person or on behalf of another person, acquiring criminal property, etc. According to the Crime and Security Act, a report on suspicion activities should be prepared.
-If the report is not prepared and submitted to the authorized institutions, the institutions will be punished.
+The Crime Income Act reveals the following regarding the money laundering activities of UK MSBs: transforming any criminal property, acquiring criminal property by another person or on behalf of another person, and acquiring criminal property.
+Suspicious Activity Reports (SARs) should be prepared for suspicious activity under the Crime and Security Act.
+If the report is not prepared and submitted to authorized institutions, the institutions will be punished.
 These reporting processes should be carried out by civil servants and employees appointed in money service businesses.
-Likewise, The Terrorism Act should report and report that MSBs are suspicious of crimes related to terrorist funds.
+Likewise, The Terrorism Act should report and report that UK MSBs are suspicious of crimes related to terrorist funds.